Alexandros Kasmeridis: Thrasyvoulos

 On 10 September 2011, a day after his OFI contract was terminated, Kasmeridis signed a one-year contract with Thrasyvoulos in the second division.
 He was a regular for the club in the 2011–12 season, making 26 appearances and earning one red card in the final game against Anagennisi Epanomi.

-Kasmeridis blocked two penalties in the 4–2 penalty shoot-out win in his team's Round of 16 match against Superleague side Levadiakos during the 2011–12 Greek Cup campaign.
+Kasmeridis blocked two penalties in the 4–2 penalty shoot-out win in his team's Round of 16 match against Super League side Levadiakos during the 2011–12 Greek Cup campaign.

 Levadiakos

 On 12 June 2012, Kasmeridis signed a two-year contract for Levadiakos.
-In a later interview, he justified his decision to join Levadiakos by saying that his goal was to establish himself in the Superleague.
+In a later interview, he justified his decision to join Levadiakos by saying that his goal was to establish himself in the Super League.
 He made his league debut on 8 October 2012 during a home match against Panthrakikos – there, first-choice keeper Dimitris Kyriakidis received a red card on the 37th minute and Kasmeridis entered as a substitute for Stefano Napoleoni; he conceded an additional 2 goals for a final result of 0–3 for the visitors.
-However, Kasmeridis never managed to establish himself as the first-choice goalkeeper at Levadiakos instead of Kyriakidis, as he only managed to make 3 ninety-minute appearances at the 2012–13 Superleague – as a result, he terminated his contract one year early in May 2013 and were released from the club.
+However, Kasmeridis never managed to establish himself as the first-choice goalkeeper at Levadiakos instead of Kyriakidis, as he only managed to make 3 ninety-minute appearances at the 2012–13 Super League – as a result, he terminated his contract one year early in May 2013 and were released from the club.